Dave-team/Knowledge-base/Principles.md

 ## Doing hard things
 - It's important to do hard things that stretch me as they are great opportunities to learn and improve.
 Seek this challenge continiously.
 Get critical feedback to improve further
 - Think about the bigger picture.
 Always believe the current strugles are small compared to where you want to go.
-- Realize that performance will be best in a confident and calm state
+- Realize that performance and clarity of thought will be best in a confident and calm state
 - Treat hard things as learning experiences.
 Rather than approaching it with anxiety, think: let’s see what happens.
 You approached the experience in a certain way.
 Then you evaluate how it went and you can be better next time
 - Evaluate how others do it and try to emulate this
 - Prepare well in advance
-- Visualize doing it
+- Visualize doing it succesfully in the way you'd idealize it.
 - Bring it back to the person you want to be and realize that is just another step to getting there.
 - Depending on the situation:
     - Be grateful for the opportunity